Stem Cell Registry's Privacy Statement

 How does the FRC Blood Service protect my personal data?

-The first sample that data subjects give is always pseudonymised (identified by the donor ID only; never by the donor’s name or personal identification number).
-The samples are sent to be tested in a laboratory with which the FRC Blood Service has a written contract.
-The terms and conditions of agreement include information on agreed practices related to data protection, such as the obligation of professional secrecy, practices for information disclosure as well as practices for discarding samples and results.
+• The samples are sent to be tested in a laboratory with which the Blood Service has a written contract.
+The terms and conditions of agreement include information on agreed practices related to data protection, such as the obligation of professional confidentiality, practices for information disclosure as well as practices for discarding samples and results.

 Can my personal data be used for profiling or automated decision-making?